dan2811/derbyyms/README.md

 ## Taster sign up

-[X] All users wishing to book a taster lesson must first sign in using an oAuth2 provider.
+[x] All users wishing to book a taster lesson must first sign in using an oAuth2 provider.

 [] Implement other Oauth providers

 [] Form calls different api route depending on if the taster is for themselves or their child.

 [] This creates a parent record + a pupil record.

+[x] Instrument list is populated from DB on taster form

 OR

-[] If the lesson is for themselves it creates just a pupil record [] Handle siblings (This is just add another pupil on the form)
+[] If the lesson is for themselves it creates just a pupil record

+[] Handle siblings (This is just add another pupil on the form)